COMX-35: Video interface system

 The COMX-35 uses the RCA CDP1869 and CDP1870 Video Interface System (VIS), consisting of the CDP1869 address and sound generator and the CDP1870 colour video generator.

-The COMX-35 automatically detects the Refresh rate.
+The COMX-35 automatically detects the refresh rate.
 The VIS runs on 5.626 MHz in PAL and 5.67 MHz in NTSC.
 This frequency is halved and used to clock the CPU.
 The VIS is also responsible for the timing of the interrupts and non display period.
 Video memory can only be accessed during the non display period, which allows for execution of 2160 machine cycles in PAL and 1574 cycles in NTSC.
 To maximize access to the Video memory, the program can be paused until the non display period by checking EF1 in a loop.

-The Video memory is divided into 1 KB RAM page memory and 2 KB RAM character memory.
+The Video memory is divided into 1 KB RAM character memory and 2 KB RAM page memory.

 The page memory stores the ASCII code for each character position on the screen.
 The screen had 960 characters where position 0 (left top corner) could be accessed by memory location @F800 (before scrolling).
 The character memory stored the character definition of each ASCII character and can be accessed at memory locations @F400-@F7FF.